NadiaAB-source/Beyond-the-Threshold-Re-examining-the-Intelligence-Creativity-Relationship/README.md

 ## 1. `IQ3 (4)(3).ipynb` — CRJ Revision / Final Confirmatory Analyses

-This notebook contains the revised and streamlined analyses conducted primarily in response to the statistical and reporting recommendations provided by the *Creativity Research Journal* editor.
+This notebook contains the streamlined analyses conducted primarily in response to the statistical and reporting recommendations provided by the *Creativity Research Journal* editor.

-The revised manuscript primarily relies on the analyses reported in this notebook.
+The manuscript primarily relies on the analyses reported in this notebook.

 ### Data Preparation and Reliability